To Top

 • Watch weather forecasts and predict how weather will affect games.

-• Look out for team hitting streaks, pay attention to the stats and how these numbers can inform your betting strategy.
+• Look out for team hitting streaks, pay attention to the stats and how these numbers can inform your MLB betting strategy.

 • Manage your money properly by avoiding a big bankroll hit on early-season sure things.
-The truth is there are none, and you should bet similar amounts on every game, making sure you can ride out losing streaks until a winning streak starts.
+The truth is there are none, and you should wager similar amounts on every game, making sure you can ride out losing streaks until a winning streak starts.

 • Keep the reality of statistics in mind, and use information and data to pick winners.